seckincengiz/xr/README.md

 #### Training & Simulation

-* [Virtalis](https://www.virtalis.com/) - Put your digital assets in the hands of your entire organisation
+* [Virtalis](https://www.virtalis.com/) - Put your digital assets in the hands of your entire organization
 * [Acadicus](https://acadicus.com/) - Provides a library of ready-to-use virtual simulation content for training and education
 * [EngageVR](https://engagevr.io/) - Ideal for collaboration, education, simulated training and virtual events
 * [Reflekt-One](https://www.re-flekt.com/reflekt-one) - Step-by-step instructions and digital training guides